ffloyd/dynamic_defaults/README.md

 end
 ```

-Then `use MyApp.BetterStruct` everywhere instead of `use BetterStruct, ...`.
+Then `use MyApp.DynamicDefaults` everywhere instead of `use DynamicDefaults, ...`.

 ## Related discussions